Typical drug treatment centers and twelve-step programs emphasize abstinence: the complete avoidance of drugs or alcohol.

-There are many types of harm reduction models already in place for differing risky behaviors.
+You can find examples of harm reduction models in place for other types of risky behaviors.

-Harm reduction programs are necessary for those who suffer from and eating disorder.
+Since very few people choose to abstain from sex until they are married, “abstinence-only” messages do not help protect people from pregnancy and/or STDs.
+Thus, free condoms are a form of harm reduction in public health policy.
+Another type of harm reduction is the use of a “designated driver” when a group of people are going out drinking.
+This ensures that all will get home safely.
+Harm reduction methods for nicotine addiction include nicotine patches, nicotine gum, and e-cigs.
+Harm reduction programs are necessary for those who suffer from an eating disorder.
 Obviously, we cannot abstain from food, or we would die.
 Some type of plan has to be put into place for those suffering so that they can learn to moderate and control how they react to food.

 For those addicted to drugs, some harm reduction programs that have been put into place are: